meefs/SoundThread/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

 **Console Output**
-If applicable, paste the output from the console where the error occurred here
+If applicable, paste the full output from the console after the error has occured here